timbroder/timbroder.com/source/_posts/2016-01-28-tektok-podcast---ep023---overly-connected.markdown

 date: 2016-01-28 15:21
 link: http://tekside.net/tektok/2016/1/26/tekto-podcast-ep023-overly-connected
 ---
-I had the pleasure of joining the
+I had the pleasure of joining the Tektok podcast this week

 > Episode #: 23
 >